-Pational science week2011
+₽national science week2012

+Nick Blackburn

-Nick Blackburn, Menzies Research Institute Cancer Genetics
+Menzies Research Institute Tasmania

 What's the secret of life?
 Your guess is as good as mine, but for me, I think the secret is hiding in the story that is our DNA.
 DNA is made up of chemical molecules called nucleotides and can be found inside the cells of our bodies.
-Our bodies are made up of over 100 trillion cells most of which contain around 2.9 million nucleotides of DNA each; that's a lot of DNA in one person!
+Our bodies are made up of over 100 trillion cells most of which each contain around 2.9 million nucleotides of DNA; that's a lot of DNA in one person!!
 The easiest way to explain DNA is to think of it like a book.
 This book, contained within nearly all of the cells of your body tells a story about you.
-It tells us why your eyes are blue (or brown, or green, or grey, or red with yellow spots...), why your hair is blonde (or brown, or green, or grey, or red with yellow spots...) and why you're the tallest, shortest or somewhere in-between.
+It tells us why your eyes are blue (or brown, green, grey, red with yellow spots...), why your hair is blonde (or brown, green, grey, red with yellow spots...) and why you're the tallest, shortest or somewhere in-between.
 DNA can tell us the story of the human race and it can tell us the story of you.
 Technology is now at the point where we can read your DNA story from start to end.
-We certainly don't understand the entire story yet and there are whole chapters of the story that seem to be written in another language.
-However, we are at the stage where as scientists, we can look at the DNA and start to learn who are the heroes and who are the villains of the story.
+We certainly don't understand all of the story yet.
+There are whole chapters of the story that seem to be written in another language.
+However we are at the stage where as scientists, we can look at the DNA and start to learn who are the heros and who are the villains of the story.
 The villains of the story are changes to the DNA which result in diseases such as cancer, diabetes and cystic fibrosis.
 My research looks at the DNA of blood cancers, such as leukaemia, to find out why some people are more likely to get cancer than others.
 I investigate the DNA story across entire families where more than one family member has had a blood cancer.
-By reading the DNA story of these people I hope to find the changes in the DNA that predispose people to develop cancer.
+By reading the DNA story of these people I hope to find the changes in the DNA (the villains of the DNA story) that predispose people to develop cancer.
 Finding out what these changes are and revealing the secrets in the DNA will help us to understand and fight diseases just like cancer.
+11-19 AUGUST 2012 www.scienceweek.net.au

-Science begins with questions.
+Pational Science week2012 Science begins with questions.
 Simple, complex, random and sometimes even crazy questions.
 As scientists we can begin to find the answers to those questions.
 I was one of those kids that asked a lot of questions.
-Questions like: "I wonder what happens if I... touch a hot iron?... stick a knife in a toaster?... collect samples from the dog's water bowl and see if I can find 'dog germs'?"
+Questions like: I wonder what happens if I... touch a hot iron? stick a knife in a toaster? collect samples from the dog's water bowl and see if I can find 'dog germs'?
 None of which I recommend anyone try at home if they want to keep their parents happy!